madjugglers/pattern-book/01_maj_pattern_book.md

 * **NFP**.
 Nice Pass.
 * **No, this is a club**.
 Said while pointing to a juggling club and talking to a curious passer-by who asks about the group, "Is this a club?".
+* **olive**.
+In a stacked, sandwich-style pattern, a single feeder on one side of the pattern.
 * **phantom**.
   A feedee place holder who isn't really there.
 A feeder, for example, may feed 2 real feeders and a phantom in a sweep feed: pass-pass-self-pass and repeat.